MuelNova/MuelNova/README.md

 <img align="right" width="450" src="https://cdn.jsdelivr.net/gh/Nova-Noir/Nova-Noir/立绘_缪尔赛思_1.png">

-Nova, graduate student at Peking University's School of Computer Science, was currently a member of the 天枢Dubhe / 天璇Merak team at Beijing University of Posts and Telecommunications, participating in various competitions.
+Nova, graduate student at Peking University's School of Computer Science, was a PWNER of the 天枢Dubhe team at Beijing University of Posts and Telecommunications.

-He now focusing on some research work related to system security in Group [vul337](https://netsec.ccert.edu.cn/chs/vul337).
+He focus on some research work related to system security in Group [vul337](https://netsec.ccert.edu.cn/chs/vul337) & [pkucc](https://github.com/pkucclab)

 He has a waifu `skadi(斯卡蒂)` from [Arknights](https://ak.hypergryph.com/) since 2019.